remorses/vitro/README.md

 ## Things to do

+-   dont recreate the stories if already present when running start (because mac and vscode go crazy)
+-   reset render count to zero when rendering above profiler
 -   investigate if doing SSR or not
 -   throttle the search bar
 -   check that the global wrapper is a component before using it and give an error if not